rotavera-group/programming-projects/README.md

    ```
 3. Re-start your machine.

-This creates a miniature Linux operating system on your computer, which you can access through a terminal.
+This creates a miniature Linux operating system (OS) on your computer, which you can access through a terminal.
 You can can open this Linux terminal by searching "WSL" in your taskbar clicking "Open".
 You can also click "Pin to taskbar" for easier access.

+**Note**: This WSL terminal is *not* running on the Windows OS.
+It is running on an Ubuntu Linux OS.
+You will need to keep this in mind if you encounter any OS-specific instructions.

 ## 2. Learn the basics